TimothyDanielQlik/git-site/docs/complete-workflow.md

 !!!
 Info
     ** marks a step that pulls content from the remote to your local branch.
 Pay attention to when you should run `git pull`.

+!!!
+Note
+    This workflow does not necessarily reflect our current workflow, but it does cover all of the git commands you'll need to know for your daily work. **In this tutorial pay attention to what happens where, and why it happens.**

 ## Create a local branch

 You create branches to isolate work.
 When you create a branch, it exists on your machine only.
 I refer to these branches as _local_ branches because they are local to you.
 You should not run `git push` or `git pull` on local branches, since these commands interface between your local repo and the remote repo.